Certified Professional Coach · Presenter · Writer/Editor · Mom/Wife/Daughter · Community Builder

 Before my career transition into coaching, I spent a decade as a news editor and manager.
 At the news service that brought me to Washington, I was lucky to lead an award-winning staff and earn company recognition for managing change.
 I earned my degree in journalism from Northwestern University.

 My professional affiliations include the International Coach Federation and the ADHD Coaches Organization.
 In 2006, before being asked to serve on the board of directors of the 800-member ICF Metro DC Chapter, I was honored with the chapter’s President’s Award in recognition of my community-building efforts.

-I was honored again for community building in 2016, this time at DC’s Adas Israel Congregation, where I serve as the member engagement vice president and on more committees than I can count (including one to create the Jewish Mindfulness Center of Washington).
-And as a mom to two young boys, including one with special needs, I spend many hours volunteering and coordinating projects in my sons’ schools.
+I was honored again for community building in 2016, this time at DC’s Adas Israel Congregation, where I served as the member-engagement vice president and on more committees than I can count (including one to create the Jewish Mindfulness Center of Washington).
+And as a mom to two kids, including one with special needs, I have spent many hours volunteering and coordinating projects.